Rivers of London

+We thought that there was probably more than one interesting novel struggling to escape from this book.
+It was well paced and built nicely to a finale that we all felt let us down a little, the revelations being delivered with only minor drama and happening to people who we had not fully engaged with.
 It would have been interesting to compare the extreme wealth inequalities promoted by the new economic system of the Dutch East India company, the Amsterdam Bourse to the 'modern' attitudes towards money, gender, sex and race displayed by several of the characters.
 It would also have been nice to hear more about the miniaturist's uncanny abilities and their effects.

 At the end of the voting, and after a somewhat laboured joke about dikes from Reginald*, the scores came in at 3 thumbs up, two thumbs down and one abstention.

 * Names have been changed to protect the comedically challengedHived off

 As far as I remember from our meeting about "The bees" by Laline Paull, no-one found it as objectionable as Stephen Beck, which is usually a good omen.
 In general, some of the facts were fascinating, some were debated, and some of the anthropomorphism was roundly derided.

 It got 5 thumbs up, 1 sideways and 2 thumbs down.